-Intermittent fasting is probably the most popular terms used to describe one of the more commonly applied fasting methodologies.
+Intermittent fasting is probably the most popular of the different fasting types we will look at here.
+It is a common term used to describe one of the more widely applied fasting methodologies.

 The types of health benefits that fasting could provide will vary depending upon your circumstances, and how you apply a fast.
 Types of fasting that are categorized as intermittent fasting are very likely to include: